jim-finlon/GutenbergSync/RESUME_BEHAVIOR.md

 The rsync command includes:
 - `--archive` (-a): Preserves file attributes, enables incremental sync
-- `--partial`: Keeps partial files for resume
+- `--partial`: Keeps partial files instead of deleting them on interruption
 - `--partial-dir=.rsync-partial`: Stores partial files in hidden directory
+- `--append-verify`: Resumes partial files by appending (with data verification)

 These flags ensure:
 - ✅ No duplicate downloads of completed files